-Camtasia is a powerful video editor used for capturing and editing visuals as well as creating videos.
+Camtasia is a powerful video editing tool used for capturing and editing visuals and creating videos.
 If you need to make professional-quality videos on Windows or Mac, then Camtasia is the way to go.
 It offers a variety of templates and tools that make it easy for you to create marketing videos and tutorials quickly and easily.
 Because of the incredibly high-quality features, the price is $299.99 per user per year.

 After capturing full-screen or selecting a section of the screen, users can use the advanced editing suite to add audio, make annotations, use presets and templates, etc. One feature that is unique to Camtasia is the quiz creator that can be added to screen captures to make videos more interactive and engaging.
 After finalizing videos, they can be exported as a variety of different file types or uploaded to YouTube and Vimeo.

 Camtasia’s individual license is $299.99 per user per year with a 30-day money-back guarantee.
 If you qualify for an education license, the cost goes down to $169.99 per user per year.